About

 In grade school, Julian first programmed on an Apple IIe (using Applesoft BASIC and Apple Logo).
 As an undergraduate, Julian recognized the historic possibilities of the internet revolution, learning HTML to create websites in 1996.
 In 1999, he used Flash (in its early days) to create animations for his personal website (prior to this current incarnation), for which he blogged (before blogging was hip) by creating pages himself in HTML.
 As Sequart grew, he continued putting all contributors’ work into HTML and uploading it himself.
 In summer 2003, he taught himself PHP and MySQL in order to code Sequart’s website and help the organization grow, creating a customized content management system from the ground up that integrated with an ever-expanding list of website features.
 In 2007, he repeated this task for Literary Escort Services, adding a system that let authors upload recordings of themselves reading their work to accompany their posts and encouraging authors to do so.
 He also co-hosted a podcast (something also in its early years) for the site.
 After a crash required a new Sequart website, Julian coded a new set of PHP features making the site flexible in new ways.
 In launching Martian Lit, then primarily an online magazine, Julian insisted that unique artwork accompany each post, synthesizing different media and helping online creative writing compete in a visual age.
 When Martian Lit moved into comics publishing, Julian handled editing and processing of all material in Photoshop.
 For all of these projects, Julian also handled logo and site design.

 Throughout his life, Julian has been open about his struggles with depression and strongly believes in destigmatizing mental illness.
-He is a vegan who loves animals, especially dogs.
+He is a vegan who loves animals, especially dogs, turtles, koi, and kiwis.
 He enjoys walking and completed a 30K in 2023.
-He can usually measure his happiness in feet to the ocean.
-He lives on the island of O’ahu in Hawai’i.
+He adores Hawai’i and can usually measure his happiness by feet to the ocean.
+He lives in Waikiki.